kgrid/kgrid-adapter/README.md

 See the [Javascript V8 Adapter](https://github.com/kgrid/javascript-v8-adapter) Readme for more information.

 ### Proxy Adapter
-The proxy adapter exposes endpoints which can be to register external runtime environments and make them accessible to execute object paylods.
+The proxy adapter exposes endpoints which can be to register external runtime environments and make them accessible to execute object payloads.

 There is a [node external runtime](https://github.com/kgrid/kgrid-node-runtime) that runs objects in the NodeJS environment and a [python runtime](https://github.com/kgrid/kgrid-python-runtime) that runs objects in a native python 3 environment.